thephpleague/url/dev-master/url/manipulation.md

 - scheme and host components are lowercased;
 - query, path, fragment components are URL encoded;
 - the port number is removed from the URL object if the standard port is used;
-- if no host is present, the user information part and the port are removed from the URL object;

 ~~~php
 use League\Url\Url;